It was a proud week for Crown Clinic because our surgeon Asim Shahmalak was named as Man of the Year.

 Asim was unanimously voted Man of the Year because of his humanitarian work in Pakistan.

-Asim released some very moving quotes the media following the awards.
+Asim released some very moving quotes to the media following the awards.

 He said: “It was an honour to receive the Man of the Year award but the real heroes are the women who have survived these horrific attacks.